BulkSignature

 • Support campaigns that use banners or CTAs inside company email signatures

-Instead of asking each employee to create their own signature maker workflow, you control brand identity, legal language, and message consistency in one place.
+So instead of asking each employee to create their own signature maker workflow, you control brand identity, legal language, and message consistency in one place.
 That control helps with deliverability and professional appearance, since every outgoing email looks intentional and aligned.

 Want to see it in action?
-Book a free BulkSignature demo and see how easy it is to keep every email on brand.
+Book a free BulkSignature demo today and see how easy it is to keep every email on brand.

 How often should we update our company email signatures?